ajain1017/dsc-mod-3-project-online-ds-pt-081219/README.md

 **_Does the level(s) of discount offered by UK employees have a statistically significant effect on the quantity ordered?
 If so, at what level(s) of discount?_**
 #### Question 3
 **_Does the age of the employee have a statistically significant effect on number of orders processed?_**
-**_Does having manager in your title have a statistically significant effect on number of orders processed?_**
+**_Does having a managerial position in Northwind have a statistically significant effect on number of orders processed?_**
 **_Does the age of the employee have a statistically significant effect on the quantity of a product in an order?_**
-**_Does having manager in your title have a statistically significant effect on quantity ordered?_**
+**_Does having manager in your title have a statistically significant effect on quantity ordered by a customer?_**
 #### Question 4
 **_For each category type of product, does the season in which the order was placed have a statistically significant effect on the quantity of a product in an order?_**
 #### Question 5